RJAIN-27/SlackBot-CSC510/Deploy.md

 Expected:

 Bot should give one or more model suggestions with a text file describing the process to arrive at best model for the given dataset.
+Bot should also identify this as categorical dataset and perform n-gram feature classication for each column and then train the dataset.

-TestCase3:
+**TestCase3:**
 1. Test User selects a dataset [Wine.csv](https://drive.google.com/open?id=1DAMCOHTMpKuizsAS_SXApEmMgOhXJQ7x) to upload using the attachments button in the Librarybot channel.
 2. Test User enters "I want to know the best model for this dataset." in the message field.
 3. Test User clicks upload button.